BrianCechmanek/InsightDataScience2016/README.md

 #### This script is written for python3+ (it will not run on python2+ due to the statistics module)

-#### this script can be run with the optional modifier '/venmo_input/FILE.txt' to run an input file other than venmo-trans.txt
+#### this script can be run with the optional modifier '/venmo_input/FILE.txt' to run an input file other than venmo-trans.txt, such as unit tests for invalid input data (stored in /venmo_input/)

 #### Standard libraries used are:
 ##### import json